Parents Of Queens Hit-And-Run Victim Trying To Get Emergency Visas

 NEW YORK (CBSNewYork) — The sister of a Queens man is praying for a miracle after her brother was critically injured in a hit-and-run last week in East Elmhurst.

-Her parents are stuck in Mexico and are pleading with elected officials for a emergency visa to fly to New York, CBS2 Natalie Duddridge reported Monday.READ MORE: Tenants Fed Up With Scaffolding That Has Been Up In Front Of UWS Building For 10 Months, Despite No Work Being Done
+Her parents are stuck in Mexico and are pleading with elected officials for a emergency visa to fly to New York, CBS2 Natalie Duddridge reported Monday.READ MORE: NYC Mayoral Race: Eric Adams In Lead With 50.5% After Absentee Vote Count

 Natalie Perez is exhausted and heartbroken.
 She’s been at her brother’s side at Bellevue Hospital since he suffered severe head trauma when a car slammed into him.